m-ender/alice/README.md

 The iterator queue will normally contain at most one value, which lets you execute the next command multiple times.
 However, if that next command itself adds iterators to the queue, it's possible to have multiple iterators queued up at once.

+Some commands can put a **0** at the front of the queue (so it's not a strict queue), in order to skip the next command.

 ### String mode

 Finally, there is string mode, which can be entered and exited with the special `"` command.
 In string mode, Alice no longer executes any of the usual commands but instead remembers each character it passes over until string mode ends again.
 However, a few characters retain their special meaning: